-28 Segment information
+31 Segment information

 Information reported to the chief operating decision maker (CODM) for the purpose of resource allocation and assessment of segment performance focuses on single business segment of trading of fluoropolymers (PTFE, PVDF, PFA, FEP & FKM) and allied products i.e. chemical segment.
-Hence the Company is having only one reportable business segment under Ind AS 108: Operating segment.
-Further, almost all of the activities of the Company are in Europe with an insignificant portion in other parts of the world.
+Hence the Company is having only one reportable business segment under Ind AS 108 : Operating segment.
+Further, the Company caters mainly to the US market and the turnover outside US is less than 5% of the total revenue.